-Initial public offering price per ordinary share \$12.00 Net tangible book value per ordinary share as of June 30, 2014 \$0.28 Increase in net tangible book value per ordinary share attributable to this offering 3.20 Pro forma as adjusted net tangible book value per ordinary share after this offering 3.48 Dilution per ordinary share to new investors in this offering \$ 8.52
+Assumed initial public offering price per ordinary share \$ Net tangible book value per ordinary share as of June 30, 2014 \$ Increase in net tangible book value per ordinary share attributable to this offering Pro forma as adjusted net tangible book value per ordinary share after this offering Dilution per ordinary share to new investors in this offering \$

-The following table summarizes, as of June 30, 2014, the differences between the number of ordinary shares purchased from us, the total consideration paid to us in cash and the average price per ordinary share paid by existing shareholders and by new investors in this offering (excluding shares purchased by certain existing shareholders or their affiliates in this offering).
-The calculation below is based on the initial public offering price of \$12.00 per ordinary share before deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, as of June 30, 2014, the differences between the number of ordinary shares purchased from us, the total consideration paid to us in cash and the average price per ordinary share paid by existing shareholders and by new investors in this offering.
+The calculation below is based on an assumed initial public offering price of \$ per ordinary share before deducting underwriting discounts and commissions and estimated offering expenses payable by us.